YounessAzzakani/YounessAzzakani/README.md

 **Brief Introduction**

-I’m a passionate cybersecurity student currently pursuing a **Master’s in Cybersecurity, Intelligence, and Emerging Technologies (CITEch)** at *Mohammed V University of Rabat*.
+I’m a cybersecurity student currently pursuing a **Master’s in Cybersecurity, Intelligence, and Emerging Technologies (CITEch)** at *Mohammed V University of Rabat*.
-My focus is on **defensive security**, specializing in **incident detection, log analysis, and response automation**.
-I enjoy working on **SOC labs**, building **SIEM and SOAR pipelines**, and applying the **MITRE ATT&CK framework** to detect and understand real-world attacks.
-I’m driven by curiosity, continuous learning, and the desire to protect digital environments through technical precision and automation.
+While I have experience across defensive tools and SOC workflows, I currently prefer **offensive security and penetration testing** — building practical skills through labs, AD attack simulations, and red-team style assessments.
+I also enjoy log analysis, building detection pipelines, and automation.
+I learn by doing (labs, code, and CTF-like exercises) and I’m constantly improving my toolkit.

 ---

 🎯 **Objective**

-My goal is to join a **Security Operations Center (SOC)** as a **Tier 1 / Junior Analyst**, where I can apply my skills in threat detection, incident investigation, and security automation while continuing to grow as a cybersecurity professional.
+I am actively looking for an **internship (PFE / internship)** in cybersecurity — open to either **offensive (pentest/red team)** or **defensive (SOC/blue team)** roles.
+I want to gain hands-on experience applying attack techniques and/or detection and response workflows, and contribute to real-world security teams.

 ---